 PlotBox is a platform for records management with an embedded GIS mapping solution specifically developed for cemeteries.

 The platform is a full solution for managing a cemetery or crematorium, including: accounting, contract sales, booking calendar, burial orders and more.

 We have many types of mapping feature depending on the client's needs and budget:

 - Drone mapping

 - Woodland cemetery mapping

-We also offer Stand Alone Mapping for organizations who are not ready to move fully to a new system but need a mapping solution (PlotBox mapping solution sits alongside your existing records management system).
+We also offer stand alone mapping for organizations who're not ready to move fully to a new system but need a mapping solution (PlotBox mapping solution sits alongside your existing records management system).

 If you'd like to find out more about PlotBox's cemetery or crematorium mapping, get in touch with an expert now.